Arche Resonance Theory

 The transition near |z|2 = 1 is therefore a coordinate-regime change rather than a sign change in intrinsic curvature.
 It is the surface at which the two coordinate descriptions of the same compact manifold transition between approximately flat near-origin behaviour and projectively dominated near-boundary behaviour.

-The smooth manifold of macroscopic spacetime is recovered only above this transition scale, as a coarse-grained limit of the discrete tiling.
+The smooth manifold of macroscopic spacetime is recovered only above this transition scale, as a coarse-grained limit of the projected tiling.

 2.4 The Einstein-Kähler Condition and the Unified Scale

-Deriving the exact numerical mappings between the topological invariant 4, the amplitude of the Arche-Delta, and the SI values of G and ℏ remains an open problem.
-It requires the full Archeonic field theory to perform the explicit integrations over the resonant nodes.
-The structural derivation, however, is complete: the unity of gravity and action is analytically required by the Einstein-Kähler topology of CP3.
+What is established structurally is the constraint: any physical interpretation of CP3 requires gravity and action to share a common geometric scale, and the affine unit scale identifies where that projection blurs out.
+The numerical mapping between the topological invariant 4, the amplitude of the Arche-Delta, and the SI values of G and requires the full Archeonic field theory to derive through explicit integrations over the resonant nodes.
+The structural identification is in place; the dimensional derivation is open.

 2.5 What Has Been Established